pysat/pysat/docs/new_instrument.rst

    _password_req = {'': {'Level_1': False}}

+.. _rst_test-ackn:

 Data Acknowledgements
 ---------------------

 Acknowledging the source of data is key for scientific collaboration.
-This can generally be put in the `init` function of each instrument.
+This can generally be put in the :py:func:`init` function of each instrument.

 .. code:: Python